[ Printer Friendly Version ] [ Report Abuse ]

 Ron froze as he seemed to realize he had missed a vital step in the process.

-“Oh, don’t be silly,” smiled Hermione, running a soothing hand through her fiance’s hair.
+“Oh, don’t be silly,” smiled Hermione, running a soothing hand through his hair.
 “My parents don’t care about that sort of thing.
 Nothing to worry about.”
 Ron relaxed but still looked slightly paranoid.

 “Harry, on the other hand, has quite a task ahead of him,” teased Hermione.